deng-xinyi/deng-xinyi.github.io/_pages/about.md

 ---

-I am a postdoctoral research scientist in the group of Dr. Liam Paninski in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/) at Columbia University's Zuckerman Institute of Mind Brain Behavior.
+I am a postdoctoral research scientist in Dr. Liam Paninski's group in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/) at Columbia University's Zuckerman Institute.

 Education & Training